 When you are teaching your child a new life skill, we make them practice until they have mastered the skill.
 The same is true in a homeschool setting.
 With a high level of adult involvement it is easy to see when a child has mastered a lesson from a discussion or from the work they show.
 We watch for these moments to know when our child is ready to advance to the next level.
 We are also aware when extra help is needed to master an area, without administering a formal test.

-There are some reasons that you might want to test: it is true that annual or periodic testing can be useful as a comparison to their peers and to practice “test-taking” skills for tests faced later in life.
-If desired, most formal curriculum options do offer placement tests for their material to see which level is best for your student.
+There are some reasons that you might want to test.
+It is true that annual or periodic testing can be useful as a comparison to their peers.
+Test-taking skills are goo to practice for later in life.
+If desired, most formal curriculum options do offer placement tests for their material.
 Additionally, there is a consideration of state laws, and the need for testing to meet state requirements can vary by state, as well as what other records you need to keep.
 I choose to keep a binder of samples of their work each year.

 #4 Grade Levels aren’t necessary

 Grade levels were created to group kids by the average ability and make it easier to teach a large group at once.
 But it’s measuring an average ability at a given age.
-If your student is ahead or behind that average middle, there’s nothing “wrong” with them any more than the fact that they may be taller or shorter than average, or may have lost their teeth earlier or later than others.
-It may simply mean that they don’t fit neatly in a grade level in every subject, and in homeschooling they don’t have to, because you are teaching an individual and not a group.
+If your student is ahead or behind that average middle, there’s nothing “wrong” with them.
+Similar to the fact that they may be taller or shorter than average, or may have lost their teeth earlier or later than others.
+It may simply mean that they don’t fit neatly in a grade level in every subject.
+In homeschooling they don’t have to, because you are teaching an individual and not a group.

 Our experience has been that each child falls into different grade levels based on their work as their strengths and weaknesses appear.
 A math minded child may accelerate through a level and get ahead of the expected grade level of work.
 This same child may simultaneously inch along with writing skills, because it doesn’t come as naturally.
 Nothing is wrong, because for both skills they are at the right level of challenge, even if it appears to be in different “levels” of work.
 As they mature, things will even out.